denoptim-project/DENOPTIM/doc/doxygen/developer_manual.md

                (-v)

 the word _denoptim_ stands for an alias for the DENOPTIM's path on the machine (it is the alias automatically generated when DENOPTIM is installed with Conda).
-The arguments in parentheses are the so-called _options_,the three possibilities that DENOPTIM can perform from the command line.
+The arguments in parentheses are the so-called _options_, i.e., the three possibilities that DENOPTIM can perform from the command line.
 These are:
 __help (-h)__: prints the help message as an aid for the user
 __version (-v)__: prints the version of DENOPTIM running on the user's machine
 __run (-r)__: executes one of the possible DENOPTIM programs.